openmod/openmod-docs/content/development-guide/commands.md

 ```

 ## Parameters
 When we handle commands, we usually also need to handle parameters.
-The command context provides a Parameter proprety.
+The command context provides a Parameter property.
 Let's use it:
 ```c#
 public async Task OnExecuteAsync()
 {